i-krishna/Business-Analytics/Data-Science/Readme.md

 Artificial Intelligence (AI), which itself is a branch of computer science refers to machines that can simulate human intelligence to sense, reason, act, empathize, or adapt like a human.
 Examples include Apple's vision technology, Amazon Alexa, and Meta’s Code LIama.

 Machine Learning (ML) is a branch of AI that empowers machines to learn and improve using algorithms (such as linear regression, HOG, CNN) to analyze large amounts of data.
-In 1959, Arthur Samuel, a pioneer in computer gaming and artificial intelligence, defined ML as "the programming of a digital computer to behave in a way which, if done by human beings or animals, would be described as involving the process of learning."
+In 1959, Arthur Samuel, an IBM Computer Scientist (Computer gaming & AI), defined (Cukier, 2004) as "the programming of a digital computer to behave in a way which, if done by human beings or animals, would be described as involving the process of learning"

+Reference
+Cukier, K. (2014).
+Big data is better data.
+TED Conferences. https://www.ted.com/talks/kenneth_cukier_big_data_is_better_data

 # Collective Intelligence in Predictive Analytics by Krishna Damarla